RickyOnGit/font-performance-control/README.md

  $font_1 = $ref->fontdisplay("link_to_font_api","fallback");<br>
  $font_2 = $ref->fontdisplay("link_to_font_api","auto");<br>
  Where param 1 is a string, is the link to external font resource, in this example through google font api.<br>
  param 2 is a string, is the performance controlling option.
-Possible values are:<br>
+Possible values are:
  auto | block | swap | fallback | optional<br><br>

 <strong> ADVANCED CLASS USAGE EXAMPLE N&deg;2 FILE: INDEX_2.PHP (SIMULTANEOUSLY)</strong>